Your Path to a CSI Role in the UK Police

 Attending this course may not lead to a job offer by any UK Police Force.
 You will still be expected to apply for a CSI role in the usual way, through the initial online application.
 If you get past the first paper sift, there is usually an assessment of your cognitive skills and a simple mock crime scene examination, followed by an interview.
 You will need to pass the assessments and interview to successfully get a job offer.

-All roles within the UK Police Service have long vetting procedures which you will also need to pass.
+All roles within the UK Police Service have vetting procedures which you will also need to pass.
+This at times, can take up to six months to finalise.

 Ready to Get Started?